 Project Highlights

-In partnership with the END Fund, IMA World Health’s Urgent Continuation of Visceral Leishmaniasis Services project has been providing lifesaving VL treatment by supporting 25 health facilities in the four VL-endemic states (Upper Nile, Jonglei, Unity, and Eastern Equatoria) of South Sudan since 2021.
-The project provides WHO-donated medication to the supported health facilities, trains health care workers on VL identification and treatment, and deploys community health volunteers (CHVs).
-In the first 18 months of programming, 1,187 patients were enrolled in treatment, 262 medical personnel were trained in diagnosis and treatment, 75 CHVs were engaged to support active case detection and promote community awareness, and 4,309 people were reached by advocacy and sensitization activities.
+In partnership with the END Fund, IMA World Health’s Urgent Continuation of Visceral Leishmaniasis Services project has provided lifesaving VL treatment by supporting 25 health facilities in the four VL-endemic states of South Sudan—Upper Nile, Jonglei, Unity and Eastern Equatoria—since 2021.
+The project supplies World Health Organization-donated diagnostics and medication to supported facilities, trains health care workers in VL identification and treatment, and deploys community health volunteers.
+Since 2021, 18,124 people have been screened for VL, with 2,802 patients enrolled in treatment.
+More than 250 medical personnel have been trained in diagnosis and treatment, 75 community health volunteers have been engaged to support active case detection and promote community awareness, and over 9,000 people have been reached through advocacy and sensitization activities.
+Since 2023, IMA World Health has partnered with the Drugs for Neglected Diseases initiative (DNDi) to directly support South Sudan’s Ministry of Health Case Management NTD office by conducting joint field supervision visits, facilitating VL technical working group and stakeholder meetings, and strengthening infrastructure at the Juba Ministry of Health office through improved equipment and connectivity.

 IMA assisted DRC's Ministry of Health in 52 health zones to integrate NTDs within the overall basic health care package and to better plan and implement MDA in the ASSP project, funded by UK Aid's Department for International Development (DFID) (now FCDO).
 Through ASSP, IMA organized a Vitamin A supplementation campaign for children 6-59 months and de-worming with mebendazole of children 12-59 months in all of ASSP’s supported health zones.
 In total, 1,542,053 children received Vitamin A and 1,261,398 children received mebendazole during this campaign.
 Learn more.

-IMA worked with partners to provide emergency response for treatment of visceral leishmaniasis (kala-azar) in the former Jonglei and Upper Nile states.
+IMA World Health worked with partners to provide emergency response for the treatment of visceral leishmaniasis (kala-azar) in Jonglei and Upper Nile states.
 Kala-azar, which is transmitted by the sandfly, is almost always fatal if not treated.
-This program improved diagnosis and effective treatment, built surveillance capacity and improved the ability to respond to outbreaks.
-To accomplish these goals, IMA trained 318 health workers to date, supervised kala-azar treatment centers, established emergency response teams, provided pharmaceuticals and supplies and supported the Ministry of Health’s NTD departments and the National Reference Laboratory.
+This program improved VL diagnosis and effective treatment, built surveillance capacity and improved the ability to respond to outbreaks.
+To accomplish these goals, IMA World Health trained 318 health workers, supervised kala-azar treatment centers, established emergency response teams, provided pharmaceuticals and supplies and supported the Ministry of Health’s Case Management-NTD Department and the National Reference Laboratory.

 The Corus Effect

 Founded in 1960, IMA World Health is a leading public health organization operating in some of the world's most fragile settings.
-In partnership with local partners and governments, IMA strengthens health systems, improves maternal and child health, prevents and treats diseases, promotes nutrition and water, sanitation and hygiene, addresses sexual and gender-based violence and responds to global health crises.
+In partnership with local partners and governments, IMA strengthens health systems, improves maternal and child health, prevents and treats diseases, promotes nutrition and water, sanitation and hygiene, addresses sexual and violence against women and girls and responds to global health crises.

 IMA World Health is part of Corus International, an ensemble of global leaders in international development and humanitarian assistance.
 In addition to IMA World Health, the Corus family of organizations includes global non-governmental organization Lutheran World Relief, U.K.-based technology for development company CGA Technologies, impact investing group Ground Up Investing, and direct trade company Farmers Market Brands.